Nick-David1/Nick-David1/README.md

-## Hi there 👋
+## About Me
 I am a Junior studying Data Science and Business at Boston University.
-I am passionate about all things tech.
+I am passionate about all things tech and business.

+## Hackathons

 <!--
 **Nick-David1/Nick-David1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.